breachbreaker/CrackMapExec-Username-Extractor/README.md

 # CrackMapExec Username Extractor

-This Python script uses CrackMapExec to extract usernames from a target and saves them to a file.
+This Python script uses CrackMapExec to extract usernames from a target, cleans the output, and then saves the users to a file.

 ## Features